 But there are many other studies in the United States and globally that link glyphosate to non-Hodgkin lymphoma and other cancers.

-This includes a 2016 study from researchers in Italy and Brazil that concluded exposure to glyphosate “increases the risk for cutaneous melanoma.”
+This includes a from researchers in Italy and Brazil that concluded exposure to glyphosate “increases the risk for cutaneous melanoma.”

-A 2013 study concluded that glyphosate fuels breast cancer by increasing the number of breast cancer cells through cell growth and cell division.
+A concluded that glyphosate fuels breast cancer by increasing the number of breast cancer cells through cell growth and cell division.

 The study, published in the journal Food and Chemical Toxicology, found that glyphosate fuels cancer cell lines that are hormone dependent.